Easy Champagne Mango Sorbet

-This sorbet would be a great choice for a light dessert in the summer–which is especially needed in a place like DC, where we’ve been experiencing a serious heat wave with temperatures over 100 degrees.
-It’s simple, refreshing, and low calorie.
-You could also add fresh fruit, such as raspberries, chopped strawberries, or even blueberries toward the end of the freezing process for a pretty fruit add-in.
-Enjoy!
+This sorbet would be a great choice for a light dessert in the summer months.
+It is simple and refreshing.
+You could even add fresh fruit, such as raspberries, chopped strawberries, or blueberries toward the end of the freezing process for an add-in.

 Homemade Champagne Mango Lime Sorbet

-- Transfer sorbet to airtight freezer-safe container and allow to firm in freezer for an additional 4-6 hours.
+- Freeze the chilled mango mixture in an ice-cream maker according to the manufacturer instructions.
+Transfer sorbet to an airtight freezer-safe container and allow to firm in freezer for an additional 4 to 6 hours before serving.